Updated on October 25, 2025

 The famous Radio City Rockettes put on a must-see show during the holiday season!
 (Photo credit: Ralph Daily)

 New York City is famous for its live theater, and the holidays are no exception.
 One of the most famous holiday shows you can see is the Radio City Christmas Spectacular starring the Radio City Rockettes.
 The 90-minute show features more than 140 performers singing and dancing to holiday musical numbers and performing classic holiday scenes.
 Another annual tradition is the performance of The Nutcracker by the New York City Ballet.
 The beautiful dances and lavish costumes and sets are sure to delight attendees of all ages!
 You can also always opt for a Broadway play or musical—if you go to the ticket kiosk in Times Square, you can occasionally find bargain tickets the day of the show.
-Finally, for something a bit less expected, you can attend The Apollo Theater’s Kwanzaa Celebration in Harlem on December 30.
-The show will feature music and traditional dance celebrating the African holiday.
+Finally, for something a bit less expected, you can attend The Apollo Theater’s Kwanzaa Celebration in Harlem in December featuring music and traditional dances celebrating the African holiday.

 Image of Rockefeller Center ice rink at Christmas time